Robbie Loomis: Crew chief for the #24 Hendrick Motorsports team

 Robbie Loomis's greatest success came as crew chief for NASCAR legend Jeff Gordon.
 The pair's first season in 2000 was a struggle.
-Despite winning 3 races and finishing 9th in the season standings, performance was well-short of the high standards set by the #24 Hendrick Motorsports team.
-However, in the final 5 races of the year, the team posted 5 top-10s and 3 top-5s: a clear indication of the improving communication between Loomis and Gordon.
+Despite winning three races and finishing 9th in the season standings, performance was well-short of the high standards set by the #24 Hendrick Motorsports team.
+However, in the final five races of the year, the team posted five top-tens and three top-fives: a clear indication of the improving communication between Loomis and Gordon.

 The momentum carried into 2001 and the #24 team reached the pinnacle of the sport by winning the NASCAR Winston Cup Championship.
-In addition, the team won 6 races, including the prestigious Brickyard 400.
-The following years, in 2002 and 2003, the team performed respectably, ranking 4th in the standings and winning 3 races in both years, but their performance was not quite of the championship caliber expected from the #24 team.
+In addition, the team won six races, including the prestigious Brickyard 400.
+The following years, in 2002 and 2003, the team performed respectably, ranking fourth in the standings and winning three races in both years, but their performance was not quite of the championship caliber expected from the #24 team.

-Loomis and the team almost returned to championship glory in 2004, but finished 3rd in NASCAR's first "Chase for the Championship" by a heartbreaking 16 points to winner Kurt Busch.
-They won 5 races that year, including another Brickyard 400, and also earned the most points of any team for the entire year.
+Loomis and the team almost returned to championship glory in 2004, but finished third in NASCAR's first "Chase for the Championship" by a heartbreaking 16 points to winner Kurt Busch.
+They won five races that year, including another Brickyard 400, and also earned the most points of any team for the entire year.

 2005 began in thrilling fashion as Loomis won his very first Daytona 500: NASCAR's crown jewel event.
 The #24 team also went on to win at Martinsville and Talladega early in the year, but the rest of the season would be a nightmare.
 The #24 team experienced radical handling problems at downforce tracks.
-After a 2nd-place finish at Darlington in the season's 10th event, the #24 team failed to produce another top-5 finish in the next 16 races under Loomis.
+After a second-place finish at Darlington in the season's tenth event, the #24 team failed to produce another top-five finish in the next 16 races under Loomis.
 The team shockingly missed NASCAR's "Chase for the Championship," and Loomis was replaced by 26-year-old Steve Letarte for the final 10 races to prepare the young crew chief for 2006.
 Loomis had been grooming Letarte, the team's car chief since 2002, to take over the position.
 Loomis had already planned on leaving the stressful job after 2005 due to a reorganization of priorities.
 Loomis's mother, Sallie, survived a serious pancreatic illness the previous year.

 In January 2012, Loomis was released of his duties as Chief Operating Officer for Richard Petty Motorsports.